 The Pilgrim Path can be accessed here by rail and the Berwick Inn offers the chance for refreshments.
-Cross the railway line and turn immediately right before the garage.
+Cross the railway line and turn right immediately before the garage.
 The path leads between the garage and adjacent house into an open pasture.
-Walk across the field keeping a ruined flint building on your right.
+Walk across the field, keeping a ruined flint building on your right.
 Then through another field (often cultivated) to a fence and small stream.
 Cross the bridge and walk up the hill following the fence on your right.
 At the top of the hill keep to the fence as it bears right and then for a very short distance left.
 Go through the gate and follow the fence on your right down to the tarmac road.

 Walk down across the pasture field keeping an area of scrubland on your right until you reach the metal footbridge over the Cuckmere River.
 Cross the river and take the path to the left diagonally across the pasture to a stile.
 Keep the hedge on your left and take the stile first left through the hedge and across a bridge over a small stream.
-You enter a beautiful pasture which was the site of a medieval village which used the river for transport.
+You enter a beautiful pasture which was the site of a medieval village that used the river for transport.
 The undulating surface indicates where streets and houses were.
-You enter Arlington churchyard through the south west corner.
+You enter Arlington churchyard through the southwest corner.